 The TEACCH (Treatment and Education of Autistic and related Communication Children) method provides the child with structure and organization.
 This approach uses the concept of structured teaching with these forms: physical structure, daily schedules, work systems and routines.

-The children from the orchard classes are also included in all school events such as our weekly assembly, school tours, sports day, and any other social or educational activities that occur throughout the year
+The children from our AS classes join in all school events such as our weekly assembly, school tours, sports day, and any other social or educational activities that occur throughout the year.

 The Buddy System

 The role of the buddy system is to encourage the mainstream children and the children with autism to play together; the buddy system is used as a teaching aid in teaching children with autism how to play with other children.
-Reverse integration also occurs where some mainstream children come to play in the orchard classes.
+Reverse inclusion also occurs where some mainstream children come to play in our smaller classes.

 Picture Exchange Communication System (PECS)

 In the picture exchange communication system, children are taught to communicate a need by exchanging an image, helping to enhance the child’s communication abilities and understanding of the function of communication.

 This approach to education is a process that helps children learn in their own way and at their own pace, promoting the joy of learning.